Menachem's Writings

 And then came the juxtaposition . . . just as the Jews suffered and thus earned a "own" land through their misery, so too the Palestinians have suffered and, yes, they too deserve their own land.
 In other words, if you suffer, you deserve a land.

 "At the same time [as the "Palestinians must abandon violence"], Israelis must acknowledge that just as Israel's right to exist cannot be denied, neither can Palestine's."
 Does that follow?
 "The United States does not accept the legitimacy of continued Israeli settlements."
 Diversion?
 Irrelevant?
 A connection?
 Perhaps in Obama's mind.
-Even natural growth of longstanding settlements is an "obstacle to peace".
+He even considers the natural growth of longstanding settlements to be an "obstacle to peace".

 I am supposed to feel sorry for Elie now -- he blew his money on Bernard Madoff's ponzi scheme.
-I don't.
+Well Elie, I don't.
 At least not for that.

 I feel much more sorry for Elie because he has allowed himself and his reputation to used, used by the man who has come to dismember the Jewish land, to destroy Jewish settlement.
 Yes I know, Elie will tell you that Obama is the saviour, the force of change in a world that cries out for change and metamorphosis.
 Time will tell, but I for one have no doubts.
 I believe but in the prophets of Israel.